Havana Rumba, Riverside Studios, Hammersmith

 Forget fiscal stimulus or whether you should trade in your old banger or buy now and avoid Stamp Duty, for some real musical stimulus – take me to Cuba!

-Havana Rumba!
+Info: Havana Rumba!
 The New Generation is at the Riverside Studios until 3 May.